149203/vegas_com_react_challenge/readme.md

 - [ ] Use CSS modules.
 - [ ] Throw out (instead of just minimizing) any unused Bootstrap SCSS.
 (Or roll our own responsive grid; though I'm assuming Vegas.com has its own grid.)
-- [ ] Use production version of React
+- [ ] Use production version of React.
+- [ ] Refactor all JavaScript methods to use Lodash methods instead, and import them separately.
-- [ ] If using a Google font in production, use [Google Web Font Loader](https://github.com/typekit/webfontloader) to avoid FOUC
+- [ ] If using a Google font in production, use [Google Web Font Loader](https://github.com/typekit/webfontloader) to avoid FOUC.